 You also get essential nutrients when you maintain a healthy pH balance in your gut with alkaline water.
-Ionized alkaline water contains the alkaline minerals from tap water in mineral hydrate form – mostly calcium hydrate and magnesium hydrate.
-Both of these nutrients are easier for your body to absorb from water than they are from food.
+Ionized alkaline water contains calcium and magnesium in mineral hydrate form, magnesium hydrates have a slight laxative effect, which is why drinking alkaline water helps relieve constipation.
+Calcium and magnesium are actually 30% easier for your body to absorb from water than they are from food.

 Chlorine in water – a silent killer

+Water ionizers filter the chlorine out of your water, and that has important health benefits for your colon.
 Research shows that chlorinated water is a significant factor in tumors that form in the colon.
-The risk is significant, if you drink water with chlorination byproducts, your risk of developing potentially life-threatening colon diseases doubles.
+The risk is so significant, that if you drink water with chlorination byproducts, your risk of developing potentially life-threatening colon diseases doubles.

 Water ionizers protect you from chlorinated water in two ways: A water ionizer’s filters reduce chlorination levels in water.
 The ionization process used by an alkaline water machine will reject any residual chlorine in the water by pushing it out in the acidic water stream.
 A water ionizer is probably the single best protection you can get against chlorinated water for that reason.